What is Carpal Tunnel Syndrome (CTS)

 If symptoms persist and non-surgical means are not effective, then surgery is usually considered.

+Carpal tunnel release surgery is performed to relieve the symptoms of carpal tunnel syndrome.
+Surgery to release CTS can be performed under general or local anaesthetic and is performed as a day surgery procedure in hospital.
 At surgery, the transverse carpal ligament is divided.
 This is the ‘roof’ of the carpal tunnel and division of it creates more space, thus relieving pressure on the median nerve and releasing the carpal tunnel.

 The surgery can be performed by either open or endoscopic (keyhole) technique.
 Results are generally the same for both procedures six months after surgery.